mvit777/BikeShop/BikeShop.BlazorComponents/README.md

             MainAlert.ChangeCssClass("alert-danger"); //here we change alert style at runtime MainAlert.SetAutoFade(10000); //here we change duration.
 It will auto fade in 10 secs MainAlert.ChangeVisible(true);//change visibility
+            //or we can just group in a single method call like this:
+            //MainAlert.ShowAsDanger(10000);
             deletableObjId = value;

             StateHasChanged();//probably not required but no roundtrip to the server as it is a wasm application